 Dear All: Two new events on the near-term horizon.

-First, FDA has announced an Antimicrobial Drugs Advisory Committee for 11 Jan 2018.
-Per the FR notice, this AMDAC will cover Aradigm's inhaled ciprofloxacin for non-CF bronchiectasis and is almost certainly a discussion of the results Aradigm's ORBIT-3 and ORBIT-4 trials of their once daily ciprofloxacin for inhalation.
+First, FDA has announced an Antimicrobial Drugs Advisory Committee for 11 Jan 2018 (and materials from the meeting can now be found here).
+Per the FR notice, this AMDAC will cover Aradigm’s inhaled ciprofloxacin for non-CF bronchiectasis and is almost certainly a discussion of the results Aradigm’s ORBIT-3 and ORBIT-4 trials of their once daily ciprofloxacin for inhalation.
 I have not seen detailed data but instead provide key excerpts from their press release just below my signature.
-You will recall that Bayer's inhaled ciprofloxacin for that indication struggled at its 16 Nov 2017 AMDAC with votes of 6-9 (Yes-No) and 1-14 (Yes-No) on whether safety and efficacy evidence was adequate for proposed 14-day and 28-day treatment regimens.
+You will recall that Bayer’s inhaled ciprofloxacin for that indication struggled at its 16 Nov 2017 AMDAC with votes of 6-9 (Yes-No) and 1-14 (Yes-No) on whether safety and efficacy evidence was adequate for proposed 14-day and 28-day treatment regimens.
 It is important that the community learn how to develop such products and I look forward to hearing the discussion.

 Second, IMI2 Call 13 is now out and includes as its Topic 3 an exciting call for work on “The value of diagnostics to combat antimicrobial resistance by optimising antibiotic use.”
 I’ve been aware of discussions on this Topic for some time: it has variously been referred to as DRIVE-DX or VALUE-DX, alluding to the somewhat analogous DRIVE-AB topic.
 Whatever its final name, the main goal of the Topic is to understand, demonstrate, and quantify the value of diagnostics and the obstacles to their adoption and use in the framework of a Standardised Care Network in order to combat antimicrobial resistance (AMR) by optimising antibiotic use in Europe.